 - Sauté garlic and onions until fragrant and translucent.

-- Add the kangkong leaves and pour in the sauce.
+- Add the kangkong leaves and pour in the adobo sauce.
 The kangkong will fill up the pan but don’t worry, it will wilt down as it cooks.

 Notes

 - Pork: You can use pork belly, shoulder, or butt.
 If you want something else, shrimp, tofu, chicken, or ground meats are other options.
-You can leave out meat and make the dish vegetarian.
+You can leave out the meat and make the dish vegetarian.

 Dennis